Moore Park, New South Wales: Sports stadiums and facilities

 Moore Park is the location of two of Sydney's largest sporting venues, the Sydney Cricket Ground (SCG) and Sydney Football Stadium (SFS).
 The Sydney Roosters Rugby league team in the National Rugby League, The Sydney Swans in the Australian Football League, Sydney FC A-League football team, NSW Waratahs rugby union team have their administration offices at Moore Park and Sydney Football Stadium is their home ground.
 The Moore Park Magpies are a local junior rugby league team.

 The Hordern Pavilion is a multipurpose entertainment venue, while next door the Royal Hall of Industries (fondly remembered as the old Showbag Pavilion during the Royal Easter Show days) has hosted a range of exhibitions, social and commercial events and shows.
-Moore Park also houses Kippax Lake, an artificial lake named after William Kippax, an alderman of the 1860s and grandfather of the cricketer Alan Kippax, the ES Marks Athletics Field, the Moore Park Golf, the Parklands Sports Centre and a number of sports fields.
+Moore Park also houses Kippax Lake, an artificial lake named after William Kippax, an alderman of the 1860s and grandfather of the cricketer Alan Kippax, the ES Marks Athletics Field, the Moore Park Golf Course, the Parklands Sports Centre and a number of sports fields.

-In October 2018 the Swans and the New South Wales Government announced an intention to upgrade the Pavilion and Hall of Industries.
+In October 2018, the Swans and the Government of New South Wales announced an intention to upgrade the Pavilion and Hall of Industries.
 The Hall was to be equipped with indoor sporting and rehabilitation facilities and an international-standard netball court, providing permanent indoor training facilities for the Swans and professional netball club the New South Wales Swifts.
 The Hordern Pavilion would retain its live music scene and undergo a significant restoration to improve facilities for patrons and performers.
 The two precincts would also be joined closer together with barriers between them removed and cafes and other community facilities installed for use by the general public.
 The Swans train on the Tramway Oval (previously known as Lakeside Oval), located adjacent to the Sydney Cricket Ground, during the non-football season.
 The oval completed an extensive redevelopment in April 2019 and has identical dimensions to Docklands Stadium in Melbourne.
 In April 2020 the Swans pulled out of the agreement with the Government and Swifts, citing the financial implications of the COVID-19 pandemic.
-The agreement was renegotiated in August 2021, and will now be complete in late 2022.
+The agreement was renegotiated in August 2021, and completed in late 2022.